Skip to the content

 Please contact us if you would like to find out more about our public affairs work, or how we can support you to better represent the needs of unpaid carers in your constituency.

-The All-Party Parliamentary Group (APPG) on Carers has published a new report calling for a new and ambitious National Carers Strategy to be developed by the next Government, as a matter of priority after the upcoming General Election on 4 July.
+In 2024, the All-Party Parliamentary Group (APPG) on Carers published a new report calling for a new and ambitious National Carers Strategy.

 Carers UK, who provide the secretariat for the group, have published the report on its behalf.